YunHsiao/Crysknife/README.md

 * `Predicates` means all logical operations inside every defined predicate
 * `All` means `Predicates|Root`
 * (By default all conditions are disjunction, i.e. the results are logically OR-ed together)

-`^BaseDomain`
-* Indicating the current rule line is in the base domain and, therefore can only be overruled by the same domain directives
-* Use this iff you want to override base rules defined in [BaseCrysknife.ini](BaseCrysknife.ini)
-* Must be defined at the start of the current rule.

 `Always` / `Never`
 * Always / never satisfies